 - Gain understanding of theological and practical contextualization

 - Integrate ethnographic observations with ministry realities

 - Online courses: Ephesians, Language Competency III, and Contextualization

 Where are the Global Internship sites?

 Global Interns are sent in teams.
 Student teams live together in one of several different locations around the world.
 The Global Internship sites each provide their own unique environments, languages, cultural and religious contexts and ministry challenges, and opportunities.
-Global Interns over the past several years have lived on sites in: Central Asia, Southeast Asia, Thailand, France, and Kenya.
+Global Interns over the past several years have lived in France, the Caucasus region, West Africa, Slovenia, Thailand, Southeast Asia, East Asia, South Asia, Hungary and Kenya.

 New sites are continually being identified and developed to receive Global Internship teams.